 Vicunas are also excellent communicators, and they use body postures like signaling with their ear and tail placements and other small movements.
 These animals are also very noisy and are in the habit of frequently spitting like all lamoids.

 Another interesting fact about them is that these animals use the communal dung heaps to mark their territorial boundaries.

 Vicuñas reach sexual maturity at around two years of age.
 In the Andean regions, the mating season extends over March and April.

 Copulation can last up to ten minutes.
 After a gestation period of almost twelve months, the female gives birth to a young animal in a sheltered place, with a birth weight of four to six kilograms.

-The female gives birth to her young in a standing position and carefully licks her young after birth.
-She also eats the afterbirth.
+The female gives birth to her young in a standing position and carefully licks her young baby after birth.
+The female Vicuña also eats the afterbirth.